addisonia/Receipt-Splitter-9006/User Manual.md

 ## Settings Button:
-- **Dark Mode**: changes background and button colors to fit a dark mode theme when switch button is toggled
+- **Dark Mode**: Changes background and button colors to fit a dark mode theme when switch button is toggled

+- **Split Tax Evenly**: Switches tax distribution to be split evenly among buyers when toggled on (default is set to proportionally split tax among buyers by how much each buyer owes)